-Make your own neutral Electrolyzed Water with this simple do-it-yourself system. *Does not include a mixing bottle.
+Make your own neutral Electrolyzed Water with this simple do-it-yourself system.
+Includes test strips and a 1 year warranty.

 Operation: Add 1/4th teaspoon of non-iodized salt to a quart of water in a tall container.
 If the pH of the water is over 7.5, add a tablespoon of white vinegar.
 Place the electrode into the water for 7 minutes, this will produce around 200 ppm HOCl.
 Transfer to a spray bottle.